Sara Duterte: Arrest of Rodrigo Duterte

 On March 11, 2025, Sara's father, former Philippine president Rodrigo Duterte, was arrested in Manila on the basis of an International Criminal Court (ICC) warrant charging him with crimes against humanity.
 Sara Duterte released a statement that her father's detention was "a blatant affront to our sovereignty and an insult to every Filipino who believes in our nation’s independence".
 Shortly after 11 p.m.
 PHT (UTC+08:00), a government-chartered private jet carrying Duterte along with his legal counsel, Salvador Medialdea, departed from Ninoy Aquino International Airport.
 Minutes after, President Bongbong Marcos held a televised press conference where he revealed that the flight would eventually continue to The Hague in the Netherlands, where Duterte was set to be arraigned for the indictment on charges of crimes against humanity at the ICC.
 The following morning, Sara Duterte herself departed Manila for Amsterdam to support her father.
 On March 14, 2025, Duterte publicly disclosed that she would not return to Philippines for an unspecified period, stating that she would focus on forming her father's legal team.
 The next day, Duterte stated that she would not return to the Philippines until another family relative could arrive in the Netherlands to also ensure that her father would not be left alone.
 On April 7, 2025, she returned to the Philippines after a month of being with her detained father.
 Two weeks later, Sara Duterte formally endorsed Imee Marcos and Camille Villar in the Senate elections.

+2028 presidential campaign

+On February 18, 2026, Duterte officially declared her candidacy for president in 2028.

 Political positions

+AI, troll farms, and fake news

+Duterte sees nothing wrong with the usage of AI, especially when used politically in her favor.
+When asked about her views on the proposed controversial AI international initiative, Pax Silica, she responded that she has no clue about it.

+She has also appealed to the public about "troll farms" operating against her, however, verified news have also confirmed that the Duterte family itself operates their own troll farms to establish themselves in government and attack their enemies.
+Reports also note that Duterte trolls have been funded previously by China, a political ally of the Duterte family.

+She has appealed before to stop spreading fake news, although she herself has previously been accused of indulging in fake news.
+Fact-checkers and experts have pointed out Duterte's pathological lying.